List of Ace Attorney characters: Larry Butz

 Larry Butz (矢張 政志, Yahari Masashi) is the childhood friend of Phoenix Wright and Miles Edgeworth who always causes trouble.
 He was the defendant in Wright's first case as a lawyer.
 He later reappears in various other cases across the series, often accidentally stumbling upon significant clues which help decide the trial's outcome.

+Initially, Larry would have been a normal 9-5 office worker who would have appeared only in the fourth case, but because he was added into the first episode when it was added after the fact, his character went through significant changes and became the Larry that appears in the final game.